Skip to content

 Find help for navigating data security as you work with secure and sensitive data for your research project.

-Find details on approved organisations in the UK, mandatory training for researchers and additional requirements.
+Find details on approved organisations in the UK and how to apply for researcher accreditation.

 Our list of common terms will help you understand more about how public sector data is used for research.